MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-android.md

 </application>
 ```
-If your project's **AndroidManifest.xml** already doesn't contain these lines, then there's no additional changes required to the file.
+If your project's `AndroidManifest.xml doesn't contain these lines, then there's no additional changes required to the file.

 ### 5. Customize ProGuard configuration